Ngizeh/forum/README.md

 - Copy `.env.example` to `.env` and fill your values (`php artisan key:generate`, configure your database and run `php artisan migrate`)

-- Get your your mailtrap config setting at mailtrap in .env file
+- Get your mailtrap config settings at mailtrap in .env file

 ```